tategotoazarasi/Bannerlord.DynamicTroop/README.md

 ## Functionality for AI Parties

 - AI parties led by heroes will have access to an armory mechanism.
-- Daily, AI parties receive random equipment that their soldiers would normally have.
+- Upon creation, AI parties receive original equipment consistent with the soldiers in their party, similar to when the player recruits new troops.
+- AI parties can loot enemy armories through battle.
-- Additionally, AI parties daily receive random equipment up to their clan's tier, favoring gear matching the leader's culture or neutral culture.
+- Daily, AI parties receive random equipment, as detailed below:
+  - They obtain equipment that their soldiers would normally have in the vanilla game, with the quantity depending on the total number of troops in the party.
-- The quantity of equipment AI parties receive each day is influenced by the clan's tier, the number of their fiefs, and the prosperity of those fiefs.
+  - They randomly receive equipment matching their clan's culture.
+The quantity is influenced by the clan tier, which also serves as the upper limit for the level of equipment received.
+  - Equipment is received based on their fiefs, with each town, castle, or village providing one piece of equipment daily, aligned with the culture of the settlement.
+The tier of equipment provided is capped by the settlement's prosperity level.

 ## Additional Mechanics